dirkjan/portfolio/collections/_posts/2025-03-24-illustration.md

   title="Cultural host Piquizzo - one of five animations. <a id='pikwissoLink' style='display: inline;' href='javascript:showNext();'>Show next animation</a>"
 %}

+# <a name="smoking"></a> Promotion material for a course to stop smoking

+In 2017, DSM abolished smoking areas and offered employees a course to quit smoking through my then-employer [MyDailyLifestyle](http://www.mydailylifestyle.com).
+I was tasked with creating promotional material for this initiative.
+I came up with the idea of cigarette packs, which were to be distributed in the company's cafeterias.
+Since it appeared as though free cigarettes were available, the packs effectively caught people's attention.
+However, upon closer inspection, one could read a recommendation for the course.

+{% include framework/shortcodes/figures.html
+  path="/assets/images/gen/content/blog-illustration/roken"
+  files="roken-voor.jpg,roken-achter.jpg"
+  border="false"
+  title="Fake sigaret package to promote a course to quit smoking"
+%}

 # Logo for Laika.nl

 From 2000 to 2012, I was a co-owner of a web design and game development agency named [Laika](/blog/2025-03-25-laika-games).
 The name was inspired by the first animal in space.
 I designed the logo for the agency.